LaunchCode-Education-Archived/gis-devops-OLD/studios/elasticsearch2/README.md

 So we are having trouble making this request in the browser because it is coming from a different port number and therefore it’s treated as potentially dangerous like it was from a different server.
 We need to configure Elasticsearch to allow this behavior.
 Let’s investigate our current settings first.

 Navigate to the folder where Elasticsearch is installed on your computer.
-On Mac, that’s likely `/usr/local/etc/elasticsearch`.
-You should see a file `elasticsearch.yml` there.
+On Mac, this will be something like `/usr/local/bin/elasticsearch-2.4.6/`.
+To be certain, run `ls -l $(which elasticsearch)` in the Terminal and not the location of the link.
+The output will give you the location of your installation.

+Once there, descend into the `config` directory and you should see a file named `elasticsearch.yml`.
 Add this configuration to the file:

 ```nohighlight
 http.cors.enabled : true